Football NSW

-Football NSW is the governing body for soccer in the Australian state of New South Wales, with the exception of the northern regions of NSW (the governing body for which is Northern New South Wales Football).
-Football NSW is a member of the national governing body, Football Australia.
-Football NSW's premier football competition is the National Premier Leagues NSW.
-The premier futsal competition is the Futsal Premier League.
-Prior to 1 April 2007, Football NSW was known as Soccer NSW.
+Football NSW Limited, formerly named Soccer NSW Limited and New South Wales Soccer Federation Ltd is a soccer football association in the Australian state of New South Wales.
+It operates competitions in NSW, (with the exception of northern regions where Northern NSW Football Limited operates), notably the National Premier Leagues NSW and Futsal Premier League.
+Football NSW is a member organisation of Football Australia Limited (FA).

 History

-The first soccer association was founded in New South Wales in 1882 as the "South British Football Soccer Association".
-It was succeeded in 1898 by the "New South Wales British Football Association" and eventually in 1921 by the "Australian Soccer Football Association".
+The first soccer association in New South Wales was the "South British Football Soccer Association", formed in 1882.
+It was succeeded in 1898 by the "New South Wales British Football Association" and eventually, in 1921, by the "Australian Soccer Football Association".

-The first state league in New South Wales was formed in 1928 and by 1943 a new association was formed to oversee the game in New South Wales specifically, called "New South Wales Soccer Football Association".
-This was formed into a company in 1945.
+The first state competition in New South Wales was formed in 1928.
+By 1943, an association was formed to oversee the competition, called "New South Wales Soccer Football Association", which was incorporated as a company in 1945.

-By 1957 many clubs in New South Wales were left disgruntled by the way the game was run by the NSW Soccer Football Association due to numerous factors.
+By 1957, many clubs in New South Wales were left disgruntled by the way soccer was organised by the NSW Soccer Football Association, due to numerous factors.
 Some migrant communities had created their own clubs when they were faced with closed doors by already established suburban clubs.
-After a meeting led by Hakoah president, Walter Sternberg in his Bellevue Hill home, a new association was born, called the "NSW Federation of Soccer Clubs".
-This federation effectively took control over the game from the former NSW Soccer Football Association.
+After a meeting led by Hakoah president, Walter Sternberg in his Bellevue Hill home, a new association was formed, called the NSW Federation of Soccer Clubs.
+This federation displaced the former NSW Soccer Football Association.

 The events of 1957 also led to a change in management nationally.
 With the Australian Soccer Football Association (ASFA) suspended by FIFA over player poaching disputes and the creation of Federations in other states, the Australian Soccer Federation (ASF) was created in 1961 to replace the old association.
-However, the ASF only gained control of operations from the ASFA after they sent a £5000 bond to FIFA in 1963.
+However, the ASF gained FIFA affiliation and recognition only after it paid ASFA's £5000 penalty bond to FIFA in 1963.

-In 1995, "Soccer Australia" replaced the "Australian Soccer Federation" and so the governing body of New South Wales became "Soccer NSW".

-Soccer NSW remained in control of the game for a decade until another national change took place in 2005 when Soccer Australia changed its name to "Football Federation Australia".
-Soccer NSW however, did not officially change its name to "Football NSW" until 1 April 2007.
+In 1995, "Soccer Australia Limited" replaced the "Australian Soccer Federation" and so the New South Wales federation was renamed "Soccer NSW Limited".
+In 2005, Soccer Australia Limited changed its name to "Football Federation Australia". and, on 1 April 2007, Soccer NSW changed its name to "Football NSW".